bismay4u/QuickPHPApp/ReadMe.md

 ### Objective :
 To create a simple morden framework that can be used to quickly prototype projects and concepts by coding, a concept for developer, by developer.

+### How to start :
+Just download the zip file, unzip it into target directory, run composer or bower to install required subcomponents and start building your application.

 ### Important Points :
 - No CMS, no complex classes and rules, simplicity and developer friendly system.
 - No Database Connection directly in the framework, a plugin will provide that.